 Colombian Supremo coffee is grown high in the Colombian Andes and is famous for it's smooth pleasant acidity, smooth finish, nutty overtones and rich medium to full body.
-From the Colombian Supremo Andeano Estate and is organically and shade grown.
+From the Colombian Supremo Andeano Estate and is shade grown.
 Colombian coffee is the world's second largest producer of coffee and is famous for consistently producing fine gourmet coffees.

 - Fair Trade Certified